 Golden State Warriors to hold first victory parade in San Francisco on Monday

-SAN FRANCISCO (CBS SF) – Minutes after the Golden State Warriors won their fourth championship in Boston Thursday, the team posted details on the team's first victory parade in San Francisco.
+SAN FRANCISCO (CBS SF) – Minutes after the Golden State Warriors won their fourth championship in Boston Thursday, the team posted details on the its first victory parade in San Francisco.

 The team will hold its victory parade on Monday, June 20 in San Francisco on Market Street.
 It will begin at 11:20 a.m. on the intersection of Market and Main streets, and will end at 6th street around 2 p.m.